Staying the Course

 - Stay flexible.
 Things change all the time so don’t panic – adjust and adapt.

 - Take summer courses and Fast Track sessions whenever possible.
-This can help you finish more quickly and help shave dollars off
+This can help you finish more quickly and help shave dollars off your college costs.

 - Utilize the new BC3 Student Planning system to map out courses to help you stay on track.
 You can even run a degree audit for a different major if you are thinking about a change.